luci/luci-py/appengine/swarming/doc/Bot.md

     *   Lack of self-diagnosis.
         *   The Swarming bot is able to do a health check and self-quarantine itself, effectively telling the server to *not* hand tasks to it.
-    *   Bot version fleet management, it's hard to know which slave runs which version of the code.
+    *   Bot version fleet management, it's hard to know which bot runs which version of the code.
         *   The Swarming bot version is the digest (SHA256) of the content of its code and it is reported to the server so there's no ambiguity.
-    *   State management, the slave could create and delete local files.
+    *   State management, the bot could create and delete local files.
         *   The Swarming bot has almost no state.
 The _checkout_ is deleted after every single task.
-    *   Slaves required many python libraries or other third parties to be preinstalled.
+    *   Bots required many python libraries or other third parties to be preinstalled.
         *   The Swarming bot contains all the python libraries that are needed.
             The code is designed to not depend on OS specific libraries (like pywin32) and use raw calls instead to reduce the footprint.
 *   API and deployment
     *   Bot API versioning.
-Updating slaves and master (server) has to be done synchronously and/or the bot API has to be versioned.
+Updating bots and Swarming server has to be done synchronously and/or the bot API has to be versioned.
         *   The Swarming bot is always accessing the server via the versioned URL, e.g. 123-dot-app.appspot.com.
-    *   Building an executable to run on the slave.
+    *   Building an executable to run on the bot.
         *   Since it's all interpreted code and the server generates the zip on the fly, there's nothing to compile.
     *   SCM/package management usage for distribution using deb/rpm, checking
         out a git repository or any other installation mean.
         *   The Swarming bot code is downloaded as a single HTTPS GET from the server.
-    *   Slaves used unencrypted communication with no server verification.
+    *   Bots used unencrypted communication with no server verification.
         *   Bot only use HTTPS with a valid TLS certificate.
     *   The server is extensible and knows how to build.
         *   The server knows nothing, it doesn't know what a build is, this removes all the need for bot<->server state communication.
 *   Resilience
-    *   Unreliable code, slaves having an exception or any kind of internal error would cause it to shut down.
+    *   Unreliable code, bots having an exception or any kind of internal error would cause it to shut down.
         *   The Swarming bot sustains fairly broken bot code via internal compartmentalization, only the code up to the initial poll is